dbrian16/personalcodedev-smartqueue/README.md

 dashboard.
 Wait times are estimated by a Python engine that starts from a queueing formula and learns from served tickets.

-The whole stack runs on a bare machine — **no Docker, Redis or PostgreSQL required**.
-Those are optional upgrades; without them the backend keeps state in memory.

 ## Architecture